Skip to Main Content

 Failure of healthcare staff to identify rasburicase as an item stored in a fridge may delay access.

-A delay in obtaining a supply of rasburicase after a decision to treat has been made due to inappropriate stock holding locations and levels within the organisation.
+A delay in obtaining a supply of rasburicase may occur after a decision to treat, due to inappropriate stock holding locations and levels within the organisation.

 During a period of supply disruption, staff may be unfamiliar with the need to use only one of the available presentations to make up the total required dose.
 This may lead to a delay while trying to locate the alternative presentation.
-Where the lower dose presentation is solely available to make up the required dose, stock levels would need to be adjusted to account for a higher usage of vials and may result in the handling of a number of vials and/or a risk of underdosage.
+Where the lower dose presentation is solely available to make up the required dose, stock levels would need to be adjusted to account for a higher usage of vials.
+This may result in handling a number of vials or a risk of underdosage (or both).

 Mitigation